akeneo/pim-community-dev/UPGRADE.md

 ## Disclaimer

-> Please check that you're using Akeneo PIM v2.3
+> Please check that you're using Akeneo PIM v2.3.

-> We're assuming that you created your project from the standard distribution
+> We're assuming that you created your project from the standard distribution.

-> This documentation helps to migrate projects based on the Community Edition
+> This documentation helps to migrate projects based on the Community Edition.

 > Please perform a backup of your database before proceeding to the migration.
 You can use tools like [mysqldump](https://dev.mysql.com/doc/refman/5.7/en/mysqldump.html).